adz21c/Periturf/docs/Extending.md

 ```

 *IConditionSpecification* will be called to create the *IConditionFeed*.
 This should register the condition with the component and start gathering *ConditionInstances*. *WaitForInstances* will be called on the *IConditionFeed* which will wait until it receives instances to pass on.
 When the verification is done the provided CancellationToken will be cancelled. *IConditionFeed* will be disposed when the verifier has no need for the condition, which should unregister the condition with the component.

+## Discussion

+Configuration and Verification both aim to identify an event within your component to react and record respectively.
+Therefore, it makes sense to re-use whatever configuration code you can between these two areas to enable users to also write code that can be shared.